mangabot/mangabot.github.io/README.md

 # mangabot.github.io

-Manga Downloader help you to download all manga from supported websites to your computer to view them offline later.
+Manga Bot aims to download manga from the internet to view them at the later time.
+It will always be **100% FREE**.
+Feel free to feedback to me any errors and new features you want via email [dangduy2910@gmail.com](mailto:dangduy2910@gmail.com) or leave comments here.
+Thanks for using.